troyhacks/MoonLight/docs/develop/installation.md

     <img width="320" src="https://github.com/user-attachments/assets/ff6be5d6-40b2-48ae-9f17-89fc5bcfd848" />

 * Install PlatformIO IDE (or pioarduino IDE)
+    * Open the  MoonLight repository folder created with GitKraken
     * PlatformIO IDE is default but as we are using latest esp-idf, pioarduino IDE is needed when PlatformIO IDE fails.
 For now, start with PlatformIO IDE (see later)
     * In VSCode, search for the extension

     <img width="320" src="https://github.com/user-attachments/assets/d91ab6b0-aeeb-42ed-8a85-d608b88c6103" />

-    * Install the extension and load the MoonLight repository.
-Please not it can take a while before Configuring project is finished.
+    * Install the extension.
+Please note it can take a while before Configuring project is finished.
 Don't change anything in the code yet.
 Drink a coffee.

     <img width="320" src="https://github.com/user-attachments/assets/ea953f62-0d94-499c-92f0-491d31c2edff" />